Rights and Responsibilities

 - Provide address changes.
 All changes are to be submitted in writing to the Dean of Students Office.

-- Advise Rider’s Office of Financial Aid of any additional aid (outside source) received that is not indicated on your Financial Aid Award Notice.
+- Advise Rider’s Office of Financial Aid of any additional aid (Rider or outside source) received that is not indicated on your Financial Aid Award Notice within the current fiscal year.

 - Inform the Dean of Students Office and the Office of Financial Aid if you expect to withdraw or take a leave of absence from the University.